yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 one of them maintaining its identity as an independent entity.
 That means each one of them can be cached separately (based on its own caching lifetime directives) and processed separately.
-Therefore, we would no longer have to download the entire package in order to process e.g. the first resource in it, and we won't have to invalidate all of it if a single resource in it has changed or needs revalidation.
+Therefore, we would no longer have to download the entire package in order to update e.g. the first resource in it, and we won't have to invalidate all of it if a single resource in it has changed or needs revalidation.